-- We include dummies for the education level achieved. - We include a dummy for whether the respondent lived in the same province at age 17 as at birth. - We include a dummy for whether the father completed at least secondary education. - We include a dummy for whether the mother completed at least secondary education. - We include a categorical variable for the size of the municipality where the responden grew up. - We include a dummy for whether the mother was born in the same municipality as the respondent. - We include a dummy for whether the father was born in the same municipality as the respondent. - We include a dummy for whether the father was active in the labor market when our respondent was aged 17.
+- We include dummies for the education level achieved. - We include a continuous variable measuring the age when the respondent started the miliary service. - We include a dummy for whether the respondent lived in the same province at age 17 as at birth.

-- We include a dummy for whether the mother was active in the labor market when our respondent was aged 17. - We include a dummy for whether the father worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the father worked in the industrial sector when our respondent was aged 17. - We include a dummy for whether the father worked in the service sector when our respondent was aged 17. - We include a dummy for whether the father worked in the construction sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the service sector when our respondent was aged 17.
+- We include a dummy for whether the father completed at least secondary education. - We include a dummy for whether the mother completed at least secondary education. - We include a categorical variable for the size of the municipality where the responden grew up. - We include a dummy for whether the mother was born in the same municipality as the respondent. - We include a dummy for whether the father was born in the same municipality as the respondent. - We include a dummy for whether the father was active in the labor market when our respondent was aged 17. - We include a dummy for whether the mother was active in the labor market when our respondent was aged 17. - We include a dummy for whether the father worked in the agricultural sector when our respondent was aged 17. - We include a dummy for whether the father worked in the industrial sector when our respondent was aged 17. - We include a dummy for whether the father worked in the service sector when our respondent was aged 17. - We include a dummy for whether the father worked in the construction sector when our respondent was aged 17. - We include a dummy for whether the mother worked in the agricultural sector when our respondent was aged 17.

+• We include a dummy for whether the mother worked in the service sector when our respondent was aged 17. r